mpaiva/My-Sketch-Plugins/README.md

 ![New repo on github.com](http://cl.ly/image/11402j0R053a/Image%202014-02-12%20at%203.37.10%20PM.png)

 ###Step 3 - Find some cool plugins
-Since plugins for Sketch are writen in JavaScript, you will find plugins anywhere on the web, but most likely, the large majority will be on GitHub.
+Since plugins for Sketch are written in JavaScript, you will find plugins anywhere on the web, but most likely, the large majority will be on GitHub.
 One particular resource on GitHub is [bomberstudios](https://gist.github.com/bomberstudios).
 They have compiled a great list of Sketch plugins into the following Gist:

 ####[https://gist.github.com/bomberstudios/7694497](https://gist.github.com/bomberstudios/7694497)